Repsejs/RN4871_config_gd32vf103/README.md

-used for Communication with BLE device RN4871 used by KTH
+used for Communication with BLE device RN4871 used on experiment board